Counting the cost of the tsunami…

 Analogies are great.
 They help simplify a complex world.
 But taken too far and they become confusing.
 Take the massive amounts of government firepower thrown at the global economy over the last year.
 And it really is massive.
 We hear trillions of stimulus, billions of GDPs and millions of jobs.
 But what does it all mean?

-Last week, we described the forthcoming stimulus as a tsunami.
+The wave of stimulus we have seen is huge.
+In fact, it’s a tsunami, rather than a wave.
 And it really is the best analogy for what is happening.
 Try and find a better way to describe what a trillion dollars, sorry, THIRTY trillion dollars looks like.
 It’s so big that we are looking at a once-in-a-generation period of growth.
 This is why we remain positive on risk assets over the coming year.
 And why we tilt our portfolios to catch the tsunami’s waves.

 But hang on, aren’t tsunamis bad?
 Don’t they cause destruction?
 At least the ones we hear about do.
 Are we just a surfer, riding the barrel, unaware of the huge wave is coming behind us?
 In other words, what happens after the economic growth?